qmBase/docs/docs/technical/self-hosting/index.md

 This section provides guidance for self-hosting the application, including Docker deployment, backup strategies, and troubleshooting.
 There are several ways to self-host the application, this documentation focuses on the [Docker](docker.mdx) deployment method which is the most common and recommended approach.
 For other deployment methods, please refer to the [On-Premises](./on-prem.mdx) documentation.

+Self-hosting allows you to run the application on your own infrastructure, giving you full control over your data and environment.
+However, it also requires more responsibility for maintenance, updates, and security.
+It can be done on hardware you own or on a virtual machine in a cloud provider of your choice (Azure, AWS, GCP).
+The application is designed to be flexible and can be deployed in various environments, including Windows, Linux, and macOS.

 The general trade off between self-hosting and using the cloud service is described in the following table:

 ## Feature Comparison